Bases of topologies. Countability axioms. #

 In a second-countable space, an open set, given as a union of open sets, is equal to the union of countably many of those sets.

-In a topological space with second countable topology, if f
+In a topological space with second countable topology, if f is a function that sends each

-, cover the whole space.
+x ∈ s, cover the whole space.

-, one can form a topological basis by taking the union of
+In a disjoint union space Σ i, E i, one can form a topological basis by taking the union of

 topological bases on each of the parts of the space.